riceissa/breathing/doc.md

 2. Next stage: silence your breath.
     - Same two stages here (conscious/manual techniques, then unconscious/automatic habit).
 Silent breath is the next constraint because it's also easy to detect: it means you can't hear your own breath at all (neither inhale nor exhale).
 Silent breath.
 At least when you're just sitting or standing.
 I'm not sure how feasible it is yet to have a silent breath while exercising.
 (This stage took about a week once I got the CapnoTrainer, though arguably it's still ongoing.
 In particular, there was a 24 hour period where I had a kind of epiphany and figured out how to do this right.)
     - As with the nose breathing stage, you don't have to get it to be perfect.
 Sometimes, breathing in a silent way can make your diaphragm or your throat hurt.
 I think this happens because you're manually trying to control those muscles too hard by tensing them up in the wrong ways.
 If that's the case, you can try for a while to just make a bit of noise when breathing, just like you might still have "rescue breaths" through your mouth sometimes.
+    - Eventually, given a choice between silent vs natural, you want to pick natural, but still silent is the initial target because it's so much easier to tell when something is silent vs natural.
 1. Next stage: smooth your breath.
     - Even when your breath is through the nose and silent, it can be "jagged" on the CapnoTrainer.
 It can even *feel* jagged to you, like you're manually forcing air out in little bursts, instead of it just flowing out like it should.
 I don't know how to fix this one yet, but it seems harder to notice and harder to fix, so that's why it comes later.
 But the idea, at least for the exhale, is to just try to let go of the breath and naturally let your diaphragm relax.
 It should feel like your body is just relaxing, instead of exhaling (even though of course you are also exhaling).
 As I said, I'm still experimenting with this one.
     - This one is tricky because I notice that as I try to do it my diaphragm can get sore if I do it wrong.
 In particular, it can sometimes help to break the "silent" rule in order to get the breath smoother.
 There's a distinction between breathing in a way so that you aren't hypocapnic, and breathing in a way that is comfortable and not painful to your body.
 Every combination is possible.